Etihad Airways: Fleet

-Etihad Airways operates a fleet of both narrow body and widebody aircraft from four aircraft families Airbus A320neo family, Airbus A350-1000, Boeing 777 and Boeing 787 Dreamliner totaling 81 aircraft.
+Etihad Airways operates a fleet of narrow-body aircraft from Airbus and wide-body aircraft from Airbus and Boeing.
+Etihad's fleet consists of 100 Airbus and Boeing aircraft from six aircraft families: the Airbus A320 family, Airbus A320neo family, Airbus A350-1000, Airbus A380-800, Boeing 777 and Boeing 787 Dreamliner.

+During the COVID-19 pandemic, Etihad Airways grounded all 10 Airbus A380-800 aircraft and initially had no plans to return them to service after the pandemic.
+However, since 2023, four Airbus A380-800s returned to services, flying on the route to London–Heathrow; in 2024, A380 service resumed to New York–JFK and Paris–Charles de Gaulle.
+Although Etihad placed an order for 25 Boeing 777X aircraft in 2013, by May 2024, CEO Antonoaldo Neves confirmed that the contracts with Boeing had been restructured.
+As a result, Etihad now holds an option to purchase the 777X planes but also has the option to acquire more 787s.
+Neves further clarified that the 777X is not part of Etihad's five-year plan.

 Livery

-Current livery
+Present livery

-The current livery – Facets of Abu Dhabi – was unveiled in September 2014 on the first of the airline's new A380s.
-It features a golden and silver triangular tessellation on the vertical stabilizer and rear fuselage.
+The present livery – named Facets of Abu Dhabi – was unveiled in September 2014 on the first of the airline's new A380s.
+It features a golden and silver triangular tessellation on the vertical stabiliser and rear fuselage.
 A golden Etihad logo and a UAE emblem over the windows, with the UAE flag painted on the front door.
 The background was painted in light beige and the wingtip also has a UAE emblem.
 The golden colour was inspired by the colour of the Arabian desert.

 Former livery (2003–2017)

-The former livery features a UAE flag and a falcon emblem on the vertical stabilizer and a golden Etihad logo on the windows.
+The former livery features a UAE flag and the national falcon emblem on the vertical stabiliser and a golden Etihad logo on the windows.
 Red and golden stripes were painted on the fuselage.
 This livery is still present on a few Boeing 777-300ERs and Airbus A320s.